 Your group is welcome to have lunch on site.
 We offer picnic style space in shade or sun.
 Just let us know when you book your visit.

 Can’t make it to the Rosson House Museum with your class?
-We have a traveling trunk designed for classrooms and homeschool families!

 The lessons and hands-on activities include a primary source activity, analyzing an early map of Phoenix, doing laundry using washboards and clotheslines, writing on slate boards, and playing the historic game of Graces.
 Each lesson plan is designed to meet State of Arizona Learning Standards for 3rd, 4th, and 5th grade students.

 Thanks to the generous sponsorship of Phoenix Suns Charities, we are able to offer the traveling trunk to public schools at no cost!
 However, you must pick up and drop off at Heritage Square.

 Download a flier for our traveling trunk here.